Fall Workshops for K-12 Maker Educators will be posted soon!

 Her formal technical training includes a BS in Electrical Engineering and Computer Science from Princeton University and a Master’s degree in Mechanical Engineering from MIT.
 Working as a product design consultant at several engineering companies, she developed skills in creative problem solving, project management, and fabrication.
 Diane went into education as a career after serving as an instructor for summer programs at the Edgerton Center.
 She has now returned with 15 years of experience in teaching technology and engineering design, computer science, and general science in public middle and high-school classrooms.

-Along with Ed Moriarty, Diane also teaches a popular freshman advising seminar entitled “Engineering, Art, and Science."
+Along with Ed Moriarty, Diane also teaches a first-year advising seminar entitled “Engineering, Art, and Science."

 Leilani Roser: Maker Educator

-Workshops will have the assistance of several Edgerton Center staff members who are skilled in digital fabrication tools, hand tools, electronics, and microcomputers.
+Workshops will have the assistance of several Edgerton Center staff members and MIT students that are skilled in digital fabrication tools, hand tools, and electronics.